FDA Approves KYGEVVI®, the First and Only Treatment for Thymidine Kinase 2 deficiency (TK2d)

 Research

-By identifying the genetic defects that cause CMS, MDA-funded scientists have improved the diagnosis of CMS and discovered drugs that are effective against it.
+By identifying the genetic defects that cause CMS, researchers have improved the diagnosis of CMS and discovered drugs that are effective against it.
+Today, they are continuing to probe the genetic and molecular underpinnings of the various CMS subtypes so that specific treatments can be developed or refined.

 Looking for more information, support or ways to get involved?